mobxjs/mobx/docs/best/store.md

 But after a while you discover that you need this information somewhere else in your application.
 Instead of pushing state in such a case upwards in the component tree, like you would do in plain React apps, you just move that state to the _ui-state-store_.

-Make sure this state is a singleton.
 For isomorphic applications you might also want to provide a stub implementation of this store with sane defaults so that all components render as expected.
-You might distribute the _ui-state-store_ through your application by passing it as a property through your component tree.
+You might distribute the _ui-state-store_ through your application by passing it as a property through your component tree or using `Provider` and `inject` from the `mobx-react` package.
-You can also pass this store by using context or make it globally available as a module.
-For testing purposes, I recommend to just pass it through the component tree.

 Example of a store (using ES6 syntax):